arkq/svar/README.md

 in the format of "rec-DD-HH:MM:SS".
 It is possible to customize it with a [`strftime(3)` format string](https://man7.org/linux/man-pages/man3/strftime.3.html).

-For the fine adjustment of the activation condition (the signal level), one can run svar with the `--sig-meter` parameter.
-This activates the signal meter mode, in which the maximal peak value and the RMS is displayed.
-Activation threshold level is based on the maximal peak value in the signal packed (time of tenth of the second).
+For the fine adjustment of the activation threshold level, one can run `svar` with the `--sig-meter` option which activates the signal meter mode.
+This mode shows root mean square (RMS) value of the live signal.
+The RMS is calculated from the last 100 ms of captured audio.

 ## Installation